What is Human Resources?

 Find Your Online Human Resources Management Program

-Online Master's Degree in Human Resources Management (MS or MHRM)
+Online Masters (MS or MHRM)

 Master’s degrees from human resource management schools generally range from 30 to 36 credit hours of coursework that take full-time students approximately two to three years to complete.
 As graduate programs, they no longer incorporate general liberal arts classes.
 In some cases, however, prospective students may need to have taken certain undergraduate prerequisite courses prior to enrollment.
 This ensures they have the foundational knowledge and skills necessary to succeed in upper-level courses.